- Cyber security technology safeguards systems and safety-relevant components in vehicles against hacker attacks

 Being quicker than the hackers

-For this reason, Continental has introduced an incident response management system, which is an additional layer of security that responds immediately if there really is an attack.
-This was developed with the expertise of the Israeli startup Argus Cyber Security; which Continental acquired last autumn and has become part of the subsidiary Elektrobit.
+Continental has introduced an incident response management system, which is an additional layer of security that responds immediately if there is an attack.
+This was developed with the expertise of Argus Cyber Security.
 Together with Elektrobit, which specializes in embedded and connected software solutions, the security experts have already unveiled an all-in-one solution for over-the-air software updates.
 This solution will ensure that millions of cars can instantly be upgraded to the latest security level without having to visit the auto repair shop, an important requirement for “Vision Zero” – a future without road deaths, injuries or accidents.
-Continental is also utilizing this knowhow to support OEMs in all matters relating to cyber security.
+Continental is also utilizing this knowhow to support car manufacturers in all matters relating to cyber security.